Clewsy/rad10d/README.md

 # rad10d
 A daemon written for an internet radio project using a [Raspberry Pi][link_web_raspberry_pi].
 The daemon interfaces with [mpd][link_web_mpd] (thanks to the [libmpdclient][link_web_libmpdclient_library] library) to provide **volume** and **play/pause** toggle control via a rotary encoder with a push-button.
 Rotating the encoder adjusts the volume, the push-button toggles play/pause.
 Simple!

 At least that's how it started.
-Eventually I later added the ability to **stop** by pressing and holding the toggle button for a couple of seconds.
+I later added the ability to **stop** by pressing and holding the toggle button for a couple of seconds.
 This became useful for when I want to restart a track or if a stream drops out.

 My hardware implementation includes a Raspberry Pi 4 with a small amplifier board connected to the 3.5mm audio jack.
 The amplifier is set up with a mono output to a single speaker.
 Initially I found (via dmesg) that the raspberry pi occassionally triggered an undervolt warning.
 It never crashed, but with some experimenting I found the under-voltage would occassionaly be triggered at higher volumes when the amplifier drew higher currents.
 I fixed this by switching to a 4amp  power supply capable of handling the peak loads.